Zálesie, Kežmarok District

 Zálesie (/sk/, Gibely, Giebel, Залесъє) is a village and municipality in Kežmarok District in the Prešov Region of north Slovakia.

 History

 In historical records, the village was first mentioned in 1520.
 Before the establishment of independent Czechoslovakia in 1918, Zálesie was part of Szepes County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.
 On 27 January 1945, the Red Army dislodged the Wehrmacht from Zálesie in the course of the Western Carpathian offensive and it was once again part of Czechoslovakia.

-Geography

-The municipality is at an altitude of 720 metres and covers an area of 4.789 km².
-It has a population of about 84.
+Population